vinhs0/firebase-web/README.md

 - attitude survey responses
 - question order
 - selected option for each task
-- whether KAI feedback was checked
 - answer timing and total question timing
 - current stage and completion timestamps
-- action count and ordered event log
-- basic device metadata such as language, user agent, and viewport

-Participant snapshots are written to `participants/{participantId}`.
-Event-level logs are written to `participants/{participantId}/events/{eventId}`.

 ## Project layout